Louis-Tian/dand-p7/P7/final_project.md

 Based on the result, I will recommend launch the experiment.

 The gross conversion is both statistically and practically significantly lower in the experiment group, This is what we expected in order to launch.
 Similarly, the net conversion in group experiment is not significantly different from our control.
-This is also waht we expected in order to launch the experiment.
+This is also what we expected in order to launch the experiment.

 ## Follow-Up Experiment
 >Give a high-level description of the follow-up experiment you would run, what your hypothesis would be, what metrics you would want to measure, what your unit of diversion would be, and your reasoning for these choices.

 #### description
-This experiment we have examined in this project asked the student on the amount of time they had available to devote to the course.
-While time is an important factor, lack of prerequisite skills and experience could also cause students' frustration.

-I propose to have questions that ask students about their previous experience, for example, whether the student has any coding experience in Python.
-If the user doesn't have any of the specified skills required for a course, then it should suggests the student to enrol in the more appropriate course or degree instead (i.e. introduction to programming)
+Competition are frequency used as a motivational tool in education and many other areas (i.e. gaming).
+It is highly effective when used right.
+I was hooked on Kaggle Competition once I discovered it.
+Udacity could adopt some similar competition mechanism like monthly best project.
+The students who submitted the best project would receive reward like a free tuition for the month.

 #### hypothesis
 _null hypothesis_: asking questions regarding student background before the student will not change the net conversion significantly.
 _alternative hypothesis_: asking questions regarding student background before the student will increase the net conversion significantly.

 #### unit of diversion
 The proposed experiment is essentially the same as the one we have examined in the project.
 Hence, the same unit of diversion could be used (cookies).

 #### Invariant metrics
 As the nature of the experiment is essentially the same, we could use the same metrics used in this project including, number of clicks, number of unique cookies,